UtkarshSoni1/Stayzy/README.md

   </tr>
 </table>

-## Stayzy 🏡
+## StayZ 🏡

-Stayzy is a modern and responsive React web application that helps **students and tenants** find rental rooms, and allows **owners** to list their properties.
-Designed with a mobile-first approach and inspired by platforms like Airbnb, Stayzy bridges the gap between room seekers and property owners with ease.
+StayZ is a modern and responsive React web application that helps **students and tenants** find rental rooms, and allows **owners** to list their properties.
+Designed with a mobile-first approach and inspired by platforms like Airbnb, StayZ bridges the gap between room seekers and property owners with ease.

 ---